Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | firstname.lastname@example.org | AFT Local #2334

-Thirty CUNY faculty and staff presented testimony about problems with Pathways at the June 18 CUNY Board of Trustees borough hearing.
+Thirty CUNY faculty and staff presented testimony about problems with Pathways at a CUNY Board of Trustees borough hearing at Hostos Community College.
 Their testimony offered a varied and detailed analysis of how Pathways would hurt students and undermine the value of the CUNY degree.

 Rex Butt, Interim Chair Department of Modern Languages, Bronx Community College

 Last October’s draft from the CUNY Pathways Steering Committee did not mention foreign languages, and although the December revision acknowledged the need for the inclusion of foreign language study, Pathways’ structure suggests a tepid commitment to meeting that need…The Pathways process has not allowed for the careful reflection and deliberation that significant curricular change deserves.
 Instead, it insists that we dash forward to meet deadlines that were set without our input.
 Full testimony.

 Janice Cline and Charles Coleman, Cultural Diversity Program, York College